itabr/open_ptrack_docker/README.md

 # OpenPTrack docker

-One Paragraph of project description goes here

 OpenPTrack is an open source project to create a scalable, multi-camera solution for person tracking.
 It enables many people to be tracked over large areas in real time.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them

 Docker and nvidia-docker are required to be installed before using open_ptrack docker: